edmundhung/conform/docs/integration/ui-libraries.md

 ## Simplify it with Form Context

-You can also simplfy the wrapper component by using the [useField](../api/react/useField.md) hook with a [FormProvider](../api/react/FormProvider.md).
+You can also simplify the wrapper component by using the [useField](../api/react/useField.md) hook with a [FormProvider](../api/react/FormProvider.md).

 ```tsx
 import {